Manjushwarofficial/Dr-Mailer-Case-Study/README.md

 ## Overview

-Dr. Mailer streamlines email handling by using **machine learning** to automatically classify and label incoming emails, creating a more organized and efficient workflow.
+Dr. Mailer streamlines email handling by using machine learning to automatically classify and label incoming emails, creating a more organized and efficient workflow.
-This case study summarizes the approach, key design decisions, and the technology stack used to build a **local desktop application** with **minimal external dependencies**.
+This case study summarizes the approach, key design decisions, and the technology stack used to build a local desktop application with minimal external dependencies.